X

 Operator

 Thank you.
-A reminder to all the participants that you may press star and one to ask a question.
-Next question comes from the line of Divij Punjabi with Banyan Tree Advisors.
+[Operator Instructions] Next question comes from the line of Divij Punjabi with Banyan Tree Advisors.
 Please Go by.

 Divij Punjabi